Code-Institute-Submissions/QuelleQim-fancy_plants_MayResub/README.md

 ##### Subscriptions boxes Category
 - Image of beginner box made by Peter Žagar and retrived from [unsplash](https://unsplash.com/photos/bLgWa9b0ioY).

-- Image of medium box made by Chris Abney and retrived from [unsplash](https://unsplash.com/photos/qLW70Aoo8BE).
+- Image of medium box made by Prudence Earl and retrived from [unsplash](https://unsplash.com/photos/NwBx723XaHw).

 - Image of plant Master Box made by Katya Austin and retrived from [unsplash](https://unsplash.com/photos/4Vg6ez9jaec).